psychemedia/finn-resources/src/how-oisin-named.md

 Within the Dun there was disorder.

-Servants were shouting to one another, and women were running to and fro aimlessly, wringing their hands and screaming; and, when they saw the Champion, those nearest to him ran away, and there was a general effort on the part of every person to get be- hind every other person.
+Servants were shouting to one another, and women were running to and fro aimlessly, wringing their hands and screaming; and, when they saw the Champion, those nearest to him ran away, and there was a general effort on the part of every person to get behind every other person.
 But Fionn caught the eye of his butler, Gariv Cronan, the Rough Buzzer, and held it.

 "Come you here," he said.